Signaturgruppen-A-S/privilege-management-docs/Introduction.md

 ---

 # Introduction
-This document is an introduction to Signaturgruppen Privilege Management (NeB-PM)
+This document is an introduction to Signaturgruppen Privilege Management.

 The intended audiences are Privilege administrators, IT developers and IT architects.